 If you are new to the coroutine concept and would like to understand it step by step, I can recommend this excellent write-up.
 In short,

 redis.connection.socket = gevent.socket makes redis-py use gevent’s socket module rather than Python’s standard socket module.
 Gevent’s socket module basically is the standard one with all blocking I/O calls (i.e. read/write operations on file descriptors) changed into “gevent-aware”/”cooperative” calls.
 Both terms mean the same thing: these calls do not block the calling thread anymore and allow for so-called context switches.
-Each greenlet runs in its own context.
-A greenlet can stop/pause its execution at a certain point (e.g. a cooperatively blocking socket read) and wait for a ready-to-read event on this socket before it wants to proceed.
-In the meantime, the program may continue with the execution of other contexts.
+Each greenlet defines and runs in its own context.
+A greenlet can stop/pause its execution at a certain point (e.g. a blocking socket read), without losing its context.
+It tells a controlling entity (called the gevent “hub”) upon which event exactly it wants to proceed execution (it is clearly waiting for a ready-to-read event on this socket before it wants to proceed!).
+In the meantime, the hub can switch context to a different coroutine (and the program continues executing there).
+So, the hub is aware of all greenlets, and runs only one greenlet at any given time.
+The magic of switching context is performed by switching the stack, really.
+This is awesome and yet quite a simple idea.
+The other part of the magic is performed by an underlying event loop, which evaluates incoming I/O events and executes event handlers that have previously been registered by the hub.

 Hence, in the example code above, 500 greenlets pause their execution and simultaneously wait for ready-to-read events on their corresponding sockets.
-The greenlets’ execution is proceeded in the order of occurring ready-to-read events.
-Note that everything runs in one thread, meaning that different code parts cannot actually run at the same time.
+The execution of greenlets (coroutines) is then proceeded in the order of incoming ready-to-read events.
+Note that everything runs in one OS-level thread in one process, meaning that different code parts do not actually run at the same time.
 The only thing that is really happening simultaneously is waiting.
-That is why this type of concurrency can only help in I/O-bound applications, where the program usually spends a significant amount of time waiting for I/O events.
-Concurrency and performance improvement in CPU-bound applications can only be achieved via distribution of threads and/or processes on multiple CPU cores.
+That is why this type of concurrency mechanism is relatively easy to deal with (no true simultaneous access to data structures by e.g. multiple OS threads).
+But this also means that it can only help in I/O-bound applications, where the program usually spends a significant amount of time waiting for I/O events.
+Concurrency and performance improvement in CPU-bound applications can only be achieved via distribution of tasks onto multiple threads and/or processes, which can then run on multiple CPU cores (with actual, true simultaneity).

-The idea is that while one context is waiting (cooperatively blocking), a different context can proceed execution.
+Once again: the super-simple idea here is that while one context is waiting (cooperatively blocking), a different context can proceed execution.